emqx/emqx-docs/en_US/data-integration/data-bridge-tdengine.md

 Using TDengine data bridging in EMQX brings the following features and advantages to your business:

-- **高性能海量物联网数据**：EMQX 可以高效处理大量物联网设备连接和消息吞吐量，TDengine 充分利用了时序数据特点，在数据写入、存储、查询方面表现优异，满足物联网场景下的数据处理需求，不会对系统造成过大压力。
 - **Efficient Data Handling**: EMQX can handle a large number of IoT device connections and message throughput efficiently.
 TDengine excels in data writing, storage, and querying, meeting the data processing needs of IoT scenarios without overwhelming the system.
 - **Message Transformation**: Messages can undergo rich processing and transformation within EMQX rules before being written to TDengine.
-- **Cluster and Scalability**: EMQX and TDengine 支持集群能力并基于云原生构建，能充分利用云平台的存储、计算、网络资源的弹性能力, allowing flexible horizontal scaling as your business grows to meet expanding demands.
+- **Cluster and Scalability**: EMQX and TDengine support clustering capabilities and are built on cloud-native architecture, enabling full utilization of the cloud platform's elastic storage, computing, and network resources, allowing for flexible horizontal scaling as your business grows to meet expanding demands.
 - **Advanced Querying Capabilities**: TDengine provides optimized functions, operators, and indexing techniques for efficient querying and analysis of timestamp data, enabling precise insights to be extracted from IoT time-series data.

 ## Before You Start